wilsonte-umich/mdi-suite-template/docs/documentation.md

 ## {{page.title}}

-This template carries the configuration files needed to easily launch a documentation web site for your new tools suite repository using a permanent, customized fork of the open source Jekyll theme
+The suite template carries the configuration files needed to easily launch a documentation web site for your new tools suite repository using a permanent, customized fork of the open source Jekyll theme
 [Just the Docs](https://github.com/just-the-docs/just-the-docs), called